It's not baby talk -- when folks say they need to go to Wawa,

 Food Markets in Delaware, Maryland, New Jersey, Pennsylvania,

-Virginia, and now Florida.
-Wawa stores are noted for their coffee
+Virginia, and now Central Florida.
+Wawa stores are noted for their

-convenience store chains, Wawa has its own dairy, supplying Wawa
+Unlike other c-store chains, Wawa boasts its own dairy, supplying

-stores and about 1,000 hospitals, schools, and other institutions.
+Wawa stores and some 1,000 hospitals, schools, and other

-The company opened its first store in 1964, but its roots go back
+institutions.
+The company opened its first store in 1964, but its

-to an iron foundry begun in 1803 by the Wood family; food
+roots reach back to an iron foundry begun in 1803 by the Wood

-operations began in 1902 when George Wood started a dairy in Wawa,
+family; food operations began in 1902 as George Wood started a

 Expanding beyond its Mid-Atlantic base, Wawa entered Florida in

-July 2012 with its first store in Orlando and then branched out to
+2012 with its first store in Orlando and then branched out to the

-the Tampa Bay area in early 2013.
-Wawa will open 15 stores in the
+Tampa Bay area in 2013.
+Wawa opened 15 stores in the Orlando market

-Orlando market and 10 in the Tampa Bay area by the end of 2013.
+and 10 in the Tampa Bay area by the end of 2013.
+Wawa projects it

-growing in existing markets too.
-It's advancing toward the
+Wawa is growing in existing markets too.
+It's advancing toward

 Washington-Baltimore corridor in northern Virginia and Maryland.

-The convenience store chain plans to add as many as 60
+The convenience store chain is working to add as many as

 To entice shoppers to its stores, Wawa has stuck with its